-A certified letter of testamentary is an official name for a document issued by the Surrogate’s Court or Probate Court, which permits a person to act on behalf of an estate of a person who died with a will.
+A certified letter of testamentary is an official name for a document issued by the New York Surrogate’s Court.
+This document permits a person to act on behalf of an estate of a person who died with a will.
 A person who is nominated by a will to be an executor of an estate does not have the power or authority to act on behalf of an estate until they apply for, and are issued, a certified letter of testamentary by the Surrogate’s Court.

 The document is actually called Letters of Testamentary, and it’s not a letter – it’s a court order.
 The confusion stems from the fact that Order used to be called Letter hundreds of years ago.

 Here is a redacted picture of a certified letter of testamentary obtained by our law firm:

 A certified letter of testamentary authorizes a person to act as a representative of an estate.
 They allow a person to perform the responsibilities of an estate.
 Here are some of the things a person can do once they are appointed as an administrator of an estate by a certified letter of testamentary issued by the Surrogate’s Court: